mayonezu216/Awesome-PU-learning/README.md

   - Keywords: gradient based online learning, Online Positive and Unlabeled (OPU).
   - <details><summary>Digest</summary> This paper proposes a novel positive and unlabeled learning algorithm in an online training mode, which trains a classifier solely on the positive and unlabeled data arriving in a sequential order.
 Specifically, we adopt an unbiased estimate for the loss induced by the arriving positive or unlabeled examples at each time.
 Then we show that for any coming new single datum, the model can be updated independently and incrementally by gradient based online learning method.
 Furthermore, we extend our method to tackle the cases when more than one example is received at each time.

+- Collective loss function for positive and unlabeled learning. [[paper]](https://arxiv.org/pdf/2005.03228.pdf)
+  - Chenhao Xie, Qiao Cheng, Jiaqing Liang, Lihan Chen, Yanghua Xiao.
+CoRR 2020.
+  - Keywords: Collectively loss, PU learning, cPU.
+  - <details><summary>Digest</summary> In this paper, we propose a Collectively loss function to learn from only Positive and Unlabeled data (cPU).
+We theoretically elicit the loss function from the setting of PU learning.

 - Positive and Unlabeled Learning with Label Disambiguation. [[paper]](https://www.ijcai.org/proceedings/2019/0590.pdf)
   - Chuang Zhang, Dexin Ren, Tongliang Liu, Jian Yang and Chen Gong.
 IJCAI 2019.
   - Keywords: Positive and Unlabeled (PU) learning, label disambiguation.